10.10 What’s up with the human female orgasm?

 Considering that it happens all the time across the world, scientists are fairly clueless about the female orgasm.
 Among the most tantalizing of questions is, “what is the evolutionary significance of the female orgasm?”

 Another evolutionary holdover hypothesis involves ovulation.
 In some species, like humans, ovulation is spontaneous.
 In other species, females actually do not ovulate until stimulated to do so through hormonal surges during and after copulation.
-Scientists have recently proposed that human women orgasm because of an evolutionary holdover from closely related species that used orgasm as an ovulation-triggering event.
-In other words, human women orgasm not because of a holdover from male development, but because of a holdover from our early female ancestors.
+Scientists have recently proposed that human females orgasm because of an evolutionary holdover from closely related species that used orgasm as an ovulation-triggering event.
+In other words, human females orgasm not because of a holdover from male development, but because of a holdover from our early female ancestors.

 License